 Open With | CAD Assistant |

-The STP file format, which can also be found with the extension STEP, is a 3D format defined in 1994 and used to store 3D objects for use in computer-aided design (CAD) applications.
-STP files are text-based, formatted files containing one instance per line.
+The STP file format is a 3D format defined in 1994 and used to store 3D objects for use in computer-aided design (CAD) applications.
+STP files are text-based, formatted files containing one command per line, with a full 3D model comprising of many commands.

-Although STP files are widely supported by most CAD applications, the format does have its limitations, such as the necessity to read the complete file into memory in order to parse the contents, and due to the textual storage of information, the files can be quite large.
+Although STP files are widely supported by most CAD applications, the format does have its limitations, such as the necessity to read the complete file into memory in order to parse the contents, and due to the textual storage of information, the files can be quite large and time-consuming to process.

 STL files, when imported, will be converted to 3D geometry comprising vertices and faces.
 If the STL file contains color information, this will be converted where possible.